 The American signed an apparel deal with Nike in January 2018 and that saw his equipment, bag, apparel and hat contracts with Callaway end.
 It took Reed back to Nike, where he was a staffer between turning pro in 2011 up until mid-2013.

-He was also using Nike VR irons, currently has a Nike VR Pro Limited fairway wood and used a Scotty Cameron putter before quickly switching it out.
-We’ve also spotted him using a Tour Edge Exotics fairway wood.
+He was also using Nike VR irons, currently has a Nike VR Pro Limited fairway wood and used a Scotty Cameron putter before quickly switching it out for his current Odyssey putter.

 One club which he looks to have settled on is the new Ping G400 LST driver, which appeared in his bag at the Honda Classic and he has been using it ever since.